Monday Night Football: Steelers edge Bears in controversial contest to continue winning streak - KTVZ

 By Jack Bantock, CNN

-The Pittsburgh Steelers survived a late Chicago Bears fightback to chalk up a fourth successive win with a 29-27 victory on Monday Night Football.
+The Pittsburgh Steelers survived a late Chicago Bears comeback attempt to chalk up a fourth successive win with a 29-27 victory on a Monday Night Football marked by a highly controversial penalty call.

-A series of controversial calls marked a game that — at 20-6 in the third quarter — had looked set to be a comfortable home victory for the Steelers, but an inspired fourth quarter performance from Bears rookie quarterback Justin Fields left the hosts facing a shock turnaround.
+A series of contentious flags marked a game that — at 20-6 in the third quarter — had looked set to be a comfortable home victory for the Steelers, but an inspired fourth quarter performance from Bears rookie quarterback Justin Fields left the hosts facing a shock turnaround.

 The Steelers retook the lead for the final time through Chris Boswell’s 40-yard field goal 26 seconds from time but were still forced to endure a nail-biting potential 65-yard game winning kick from Bears kicker Cairo Santos.